 Perfectionism as a Form of Procrastination

-Perfectionism often shows up as a sneaky way to avoid work.
+Perfectionism often manifests as a subtle way to avoid work.
 It hides fears and slows down progress.
 This makes it hard to get things done.

 Setting Unrealistic Standards